-Eversource takes safety seriously and looks to ensure natural gas is delivered safely and efficiently.
-We make sure to properly maintain our gas pipes and inspect them periodically.
-However, at times you may find you have questions about which parts of your service are privately owned and which parts Eversource maintains.
+Eversource takes safety seriously.
+We make sure to properly maintain our gas pipes and inspect them periodically to prevent unsafe conditions from developing.
+Eversource and other natural gas utilities are required by federal and state regulations to maintain gas lines up to and including the gas meter.
+At times, you may find you have questions about which parts of your service are privately owned and which parts Eversource maintains.